kevinadhiguna/django-crm-app/README.md

 ## To-do list:

+- Optimize Dockerfile
-- Utilize `python-dotenv` package to store environment variables
+- Utilize `python-dotenv` package to store environment variables ✅
 - Make a Dockerfile ✅
 - Add edit and delete buttons, instead of ID to edit a record ✅
 - Install MySQL ✅